CraftAcademyLabs/ca_course/week7/cooper_client_react/10_the_cooper_client_in_react.md

 Then we can open cypress by `yarn run cy:open`

-Once we run cypress for the first time, it will create a folder for us, with a lot of example tests (Have a look at them, to get a sense of how tests should be written).

-Our tests are stored in `integration` folder and `fixtures` folder will contain JSON files, which we will introduce during the course of this document.

-Also we will set up our component testing solution:
+We will also set up `jest` and `enzyme` which will be our component testing solution:

-We will store our component tests in a separate folder (called `__tests__`) and use a different set of testing frameworks.

-Let's go through the setup by creating folders and adding dependencies.
 Execute the following commands in your terminal:

 ```
 $ yarn add -D enzyme enzyme-adapter-react-16 react-test-renderer
 ```

-Add this to the `setupTests.js` file:
+Add this configuration to the `setupTests.js` file:

 ```js
 // src/setupTests.js